gerritdewitt/munki-enrollment-server/ReadMe.md

 Building
 ----------
+### Steps ###
 Run the _build-script.sh_ on a **Linux** system.
 For example, we build on RHEL.

-This script is interactive and will download items and create a server “package root” as a tarball.
-Site-specific configuration is embedded in the _init-script.sh_ script in the tarball.

 The _build-script.sh_ needs Internet access.
 It grabs current versions of the open source items it needs from the Internet.

+This script is interactive.
+When building, the script requests the following parameters:
+   - A version number.
+This is an arbitrary string for your own internal versioning purposes.
+   - Details for the system account under which the MES will run.
+It is possible to run the MES as root, but that's not the best idea.
+We run the MES with the privileges of another account whose details you specify at build time:
+      - An *account name* for the system user; we recommend *munki-enrollment-server*.
+      - The UNIX UID number for this system account.
+For example, 502.
+Pick a UID for a user not already used by the system.

+The build script produces a “package root” tarball for installation.
+Refer to the Installing section for how-to.

+### Special Build Considerations ###
+   - If hosting the Munki repository on a mounted NFS volume from another server, take special care to make sure that a user with the same UID is present on that server with appropriate access:
+      - Example: *munki-enrollment-server* with UID 502 is configured on the MES server.
+The repository server needs a user with UID 502 having access to the Munki repository:
+         - read-only access to the entire Munki repository
+         - read and write access to the _computers_ subdirectory of the manifests folder in the Munki repository
+   - The system user name and UID are embedded in the installable “package root” tarball.
+If those need to be changed, the easiest thing to do is rebuild the MES.
+   - For the sake of clarity, the build script does *not* create the system user account on the box where you build.
+It simply updates the _init-script-template.sh_ so that the _init-script.sh_ creates that account on the server on which you install the MES.

 Installing
 ----------